micoloth/Ket/README.md

 The idea behind Ket is that **software development could be 10x faster**, and hence 10x cheaper, than it currently is, if we delegate to the computer the accidentally complex parts of this job.

-I’m convinced that if looked from the right angle, 90% of the daily job of a modern programmer is accidental complexity.
+The assumption is that if looked from the right angle, 90% of the daily job of a modern programmer is accidental complexity.
 The idea is that that’s software engineers, we should (wait for it) let software do the accidentally complex parts of this job, not taking pride in doing them ourselves.

 A Computed Assisted Programming framework is a coding frontend that wraps **a type system**, **a theorem prover** (for code generation), **an incremental parser** (for powerful hints) **and a dependency system** to make building software fast and enjoyable.